callebedrums/sea/README.md

 } (angular));
 ```

 In this example we have created a new model called Person, and we added a relational field 'belongs to' to it.
-It means that each person can belongs to a house.
+It means that each person can belong to a house.

-The $seaModel.belongsTo method return another method that instantiate a relational object that manage this relationship.
-It receives just one parameter that can be the Model it self or the name of a Model.
-Use the name instead the Model when you want to refer to a Model not declared yet or to refer to the own Model.
+The $seaModel.belongsTo method returns another method that instantiate a relational object that manages this relationship.
+It receives just one parameter that can be the Model itself or the name of a Model.
+Use the name instead the Model when you want to refer to a Model not yet declared or to refer to the Model itself.

-Let's see some example of how to use this field
+Let's see an example of how to use this field

 ```
 (function (angular) {